Strategic Learning and Trading in Broker-Mediated Markets: Numerical results

-Here, we show that when the broker employs the estimate \eqref{eq: alpha var estimate}, which is constructed from the trading flow of the informed trader, she improves her trading performance significantly against the benchmarks described above.\footnote{The performance reported here assumes no mispecification of inventory.} Table \ref{tab:04_02a} reports the outperformance.
-The performance we report here is a lower bound to the performance of the optimal strategy which uses the estimate \eqref{eq: alpha var estimate} because the strategy we study here would be admissible in the adaptive control problem.

-We remark that the estimate \eqref{eq: alpha var estimate} is only valid if (i) the informed trader carries out his trading exclusively with the broker and (ii) that he does not hide information or mislead the broker.
+On the other hand, the second strategy outperforms all the benchmarks significantly due to better estimates of the signal.
+We remark that the estimate \eqref{eq: alpha mean estimate} is only valid if (i) the informed trader carries out his trading exclusively with the broker and (ii) that he does not hide information or mislead the broker.
 If this is not the case, then the inventory of the informed trader, from the perspective of the broker, is mispecified, and the calculation of $\hat{\alpha}^{\text{alt}}_t$ above blows up at the terminal time $T$ as the limit in \eqref{eq: limit of Z tilde} blows up due to unaccounted inventory differences.

-The left panel of Figure \ref{fig:04_08a} shows the estimate assuming no mispecification in inventory, and the right panel shows a sample path when $\QI[I]_0 \sim \mathcal{N}(0, 1)$ and the broker assumes that $\QI[I]_0=0$.
+Figure \ref{fig:04_08a} shows a sample path when $\QI[I]_0 \sim \mathcal{N}(0, 1)$ and the broker assumes that $\QI[I]_0=0$.
 The mispecification of inventory has less impact on the accuracy of the estimate $\hat{\alpha}^{\text{alt}}$ in the beginning of the trading window because the informed trader trades less aggressively at this stage.
 However, as trading progresses, the accuracy deteriorates.
-Therefore, if the broker employs $\hat{\alpha}^{\text{alt}}$, then she must rely less on the signal less as the trading nears its close, since inventory mispecification increasingly contaminates the extracted signal at that stage.
+Therefore, if the broker employs $\hat{\alpha}^{\text{alt}}$, then she must rely less on the signal less as the trading nears its close, since inventory mispecification increasingly contaminates the extracted signal the later stages.

-Figure \ref{fig:04_10a} shows the four components in the broker's speed when she employs the new estimates $\hat{\alpha}^{\text{alt}}$.
-We observe that all components now contribute significantly to her trading strategy.
-In particular, the speculative component from exploiting $\hat{\alpha}^{\text{alt}}$ is more predominant than in Figure \ref{fig:04_09}.